polling-repo-continua/FindScript/README.md

 A tool that scrapes Google and Github to find files with a given extension from a given url.

 ## How it works

-You give FindScript a URL and it queries a google search, regex the results URLs out of it, gets the source code of the resulted URLs and tries to find your desired files in it.
+You give FindScript a domain and it queries a google search, gets the source code of the goole search results and tries to find matching URLs in it.
 Simultaneously, it does the same with Github.
-It queries a Github code search, gets the content of each of the results and tries to find your desired files in them. <br/>
+It queries a Github code search, gets the content of each of the results and tries to find matches. <br/>
-It saved me a ton of since going throgh the results manually can take ages.

 ## Dependencies